25 Best Things to Do in Milan (2025) – Must-See Highlights + Map

 Admission and opening hours of Castello Sforzesco

-More information: Itinerary for Milan in 3 days
+More inspiration: Itinerary for 3 days in Milan

 8. Park Sempione and Arco della Pace

-Behind Sforza Castle is the largest park in Milan – Sempione Park.
-There are plenty of benches, ponds, toilets and refreshments.
-An ideal place to relax.
+Right behind Sforza Castle you’ll find Parco Sempione, the largest park in Milan.
+There are plenty of benches, ponds, toilets and places to grab a snack — an ideal place to relax or unwind after sightseeing.

 Park Sempione Milan

-It also houses the Museum of Design and Art, the Branca Tower overlooking Milan, and an aquarium.
+Within the park you’ll also find the Museum of Design and Art, the Branca Tower with panoramic views of Milan, and even an aquarium.

 Arco della Pace Milan